Fractions on a Number Line Game

 It is a great way to get children to practice a math skill over and over without those….um….boring worksheets.

-Now it is time to get a little more practice in.
+Now it is time to get a little more multiplying fractions practice in.

 - First, print off the game boards on card stock paper, and glue the two number lines on the outside of a pocket folder.

-- Now print off some extra number lines and laminate or place in sheet protectors.
-This allows the students to solve the problems on a number line, and not have to use the game board to so their work.
+- Now print off some extra number lines and laminate them or place them in sheet protectors.
+This allows the students to solve the problems on a number line, and not have to use the game board to do their work.

 - Place the game pieces, file folder, and 6 game markers in a large Ziploc bag for storage.

 Multiplying Fractions Games